pantrypoints/sp/content/en/research/countries/china/xi/chapter-12d.md

 Most of the outstanding problems in China's ecological environmental protection are related to the imperfect system, the lack of strict system, the lack of strict rule of law, the lack of implementation, and the ineffective punishment.
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has written the construction of ecological civilization into the Party Constitution and Constitution, giving it an important status in the form of the fundamental law of the Party and the country;
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has written the construction of ecological civilization into the Party Constitution and Constitution, giving it an important status in the form of the fundamental law of the Party and the country;